Die Toten Hosen

-Die Toten Hosen (literally "The Dead Trousers", figuratively "The Deadbeats") is a German punk rock band from Düsseldorf.
+Die Toten Hosen are a German punk rock band from Düsseldorf.
+The name is taken from the German slang idiom tote Hose (literally "dead trousers"), which means "nothing happening"; "boring".
+The band has had an important success through the years, and it has built a loyal following both in Europe and South America, being particularly popular in their home country and in Argentina.

 History

 The current members of Die Toten Hosen are Campino (Andreas Frege), Kuddel (Andreas von Holst), Vom (Stephen Ritchie), Andi (Andreas Meurer) and Breiti (Michael Breitkopf).
-All members except one are German, though Campino's mother, Jenny, was English.
-The drummer Vom comes from England.
-He joined in 1999, after previous drummer Wölli sustained injuries in a car crash.
+All members except one, Vom, who is English, are German, though Campino's mother, Jenny, was also English.
+Vom joined in 1999, after previous drummer Wölli sustained injuries in a car crash.
 Wölli had played from 1985 to 1999 and was an honorary member of the band until his death in 2016.
 The drummer until 1985 was Trini Trimpop, who became the band's manager when Wölli joined.

 The band is reputed to have played for free at private birthday parties or similar events in their early years, so long as the host provided them with unlimited beer and covered all damage caused by the band.